 Each version of tvOS is numbered to match the version of iOS it's based on, so the update launched in September 2018 was named tvOS 12, even though it was only the fourth full release.
-We're now looking ahead to 2019's update, dubbed tvOS 13, which was revealed at WWDC 2019.
-While the company didn't give as much airtime to tvOS as other software updates, the few details revealed should excite Apple TV owners.
+We're now looking ahead to 2019's update, called tvOS 13, which was revealed at WWDC 2019 and released to the public on 24 September 2019.

-In this article, we will list the confirmed features of tvOS 13 alongside information about when you will be able to install it on your Apple TV.
+In this article, we will run through all the new features in tvOS 13.
 We'll also detail which Apple TV models will be able to run the update.

-It is possible that tvOS 13 will be available to download and install on the Apple TV on 19 September (at the same time as iOS 13 launches).
-However, Apple has indicated in an Apple Arcade press release that Apple Arcade won't arrive on the Apple TV until 30 September, which could mean that tvOS won't arrive until the 230 September.
-Apple is being very vague about this launch.
+tvOS 13 was made available to download and install on the Apple TV on 24 September 2019 (at the same time as iOS 13.1 and iPadOS launched).
+Apple had indicated in an Apple Arcade press release that Apple Arcade wouldn't arrive on the Apple TV until 30 September, but it's here now!

-So, what new features has Apple got in store for tvOS 13?
+So, what new features has Apple added in tvOS 13?